The Thorny Logistics Of A Government Shutdown

 "There's absolutely a frustration [among park rangers]," Rott said on NPR's Weekend All Things Considered.
 "By keeping the parks open, the Department of Interior is basically saying that we can do this whole national park thing without you guys.
 And in reality, they don't think that's going to work."

-Most landmarks, such Independence Hall, which houses the Liberty Bell in Philadelphia, will be closed.
+Most landmarks, such as Independence Hall, which houses the Liberty Bell in Philadelphia, will be closed.

 But one of America's most famous monuments, the Statue of Liberty, will reopen Monday after the state of New York agreed to temporarily pick up the tab for operating the park.